TheBookKnight/Saint-Anonymous/README.md

 1. Directly message Saint Anonymous your prayer.
 It will share it anonymously to the first channel it finds with #prayer-requests in its name.
 Only works if it has one.

 2. Slash command "/play-music" in the channel followed by the YouTube video url.
 It will start playing it in the first channel it finds with #music in its name.
 Only works if it has one.

+3. Slash command "/rosary" in the channel and it will assign all members roles in praying the Rosary in a Voice Channel with name 'rosary'.
+You have the option to choose who can do the opening/closing prayer and reading the mysteries.